Eating disorders (E.D.) lie.

 4. I am unlovable and worthless

-When I lived with an eating disorder this was my mantra.
+When I lived with an eating disorder this was my mantra, or maybe I should say my eating disorder voice’s mantra.
 At moments I wasn’t saying it out loud I was thinking it inside my mind.
 Whatever I did, it was never good enough, I would never be good enough and nobody would ever love me.

 My eating disorder introduced himself as a lifesaver, but was nothing more than a lifetaker and so is yours.
 You are not worthless, nobody is!